 The Horicon Phoenix Program’s mission is to be a comprehensive economic and community revitalization program in the city of Horicon.
 Our group supports the local businesses, schools, civic organizations and environment with a special emphasis on respect, sustainability, friendship, and the benefits of enjoying life locally.

-We are the catalyst for a myriad of public opportunities from the Horicon Community Gardens and Farm Market, Summer Concerts in the Park, River Bend Park Disc Golf Course, Labor Day Fireworks and other special events.
+We are the catalyst for a myriad of public opportunities from the Horicon Community Gardens and Farmers Market, Music at the Market Summer Concert Series, Jersey Street Music Festival, River Bend Park Disc Golf Course, baby pantry, Little Free Libraries, playground equipment installation, historic preservation, and other special events.

 The Horicon Phoenix Program seeks to strengthen our community by providing direct grants to small businesses and organizations that have a positive impact on the greater Horicon Area, and recognition to those civic leaders who have worked so hard to make Horicon a viable, thriving community.